TENET-RCCPII/rccpii-2018/_posts/econversations/2018-03-19-econversations-launched.md

 ---
 layout: page
 subheadline: eConversation Series
-title:  "RCCPII Launches eConversation Series for South African Lecturers, Students, Researchers to Talk About Current Trends"
+title: "RCCPII Launches eConversation Series"
-teaser: "In 2017 the <a href="http://www.nwu.ac.za/eresearch">North-West University's eResearch Initiative</a> ran a series of online conversations where students and staff could learn about and discuss trends in academia and research.
+teaser: "In 2017 the North-West University's eResearch Initiative ran a series of online conversations where students and staff could learn about and discuss trends in academia and research.
 The sessions were very popular and RCCPII decided to follow up by running one online eConversation per month to discuss topics relevant to support staff, researchers, lecturers and students at South African academic and research institutions."
 meta_teaser: ""
 breadcrumb: true
 categories: